cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 Cypress makes it easy to test the entire lifecycle of AJAX / XHR requests within your application.
 Cypress provides you direct access to the XHR objects, enabling you to make assertions about its properties.
 Additionally you can even stub and mock a request's response.

+**Please be aware that Cypress does NOT currently support the Fetch API.
+See https://github.com/cypress-io/cypress/issues/95 for more details and temporary workarounds.**

 ***Common testing scenarios:***

 - Asserting on a request's body